 Structural Differences Between Locusts And Grasshoppers

-Though similar in appearance, grasshoppers differ structurally from the locust.
-Both species have similar morphological structures whose major difference occurs when locust become gregarious.
+Though similar in appearance, grasshoppers differ structurally from locusts.
+Both also differ in their behavior.
 In grasshoppers, the front wings are thin and tough while the outer wings are wide and flexible.
-In locusts, the wings become longer and stronger to allow for long distance flights.
-The body of locusts are smaller than that of grasshoppers.
+In locusts, the wings become longer and stronger to allow for long-distance flights.
+The body of locusts is smaller than that of grasshoppers.
 In their solitary states, female locusts are larger than their male counterparts, although their sizes do decrease in the swarming phase.